Are You Lost?: Manga

 Kodansha USA has licensed the manga in North America, who digitally published it in English from October 2, 2018, to October 18, 2022.

-Volume list
+Volumes

 Anime

-An anime television series adaptation was announced in the 14th issue of Weekly Young Magazine on March 4, 2019.
-The series was produced by Ezo'la and directed by Nobuyoshi Nagayama, with Touko Machida handling series composition, and Junnosuke Nishio designing the characters.
+An anime television series adaptation was announced in March 2019.
+The series was produced by Ezóla and directed by Nobuyoshi Nagayama, with Touko Machida handling series composition, and Junnosuke Nishio designing the characters.
 Akiyuki Tateyama composed the music.
 The series aired in Japan from July 2 to September 17, 2019 on Tokyo MX, MBS, and BS-NTV, and was simulcast by Crunchyroll.
 The series consists of 15-minute episodes.
 M.A.O, Hiyori Kono, Kiyono Yasuno, and Azumi Waki performed the series' opening theme song "Koko wa Doko" (ココハドコ), while Yasuno performed the series' ending theme song "Ikiru" (生きる).

-Episode list
+Episodes

 Reception

-As of March 2022, the manga had over 1 million copies in circulation.
+By March 2022, the manga had over 1 million copies in circulation.
 Gadget Tsūshin listed the anime's Japanese name in their 2019 anime buzzwords list.